PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owner extraction with focused runtime equivalence and unchanged serialization inputs.

+## Final boundary-channel composite characterization

+The next non-store unit covers final boundary-input normalization, internal channel-slice propagation, and the channel-slice Mul/Add bridge.
+The first owner receives layout state and diagnostics; unlike their earlier terminal invocations, the final two owners intentionally remain model-only.
+All three result mappings are unconsumed.

+The focused characterization fixes this exact argument policy and order, the final shape/activation convergence predecessor, the slice/Concat recovery successor, and absence of consumers.
+A strict expected failure requires one `run_final_boundary_channel_layout_cleanup` owner and one ordered `_final_boundary_channel_layout_results` tuple outside the full store.
+No production source changed.

+Sequential validation under core-only `uv` completed with `77 passed, 1 xfailed in 2.20s`; the sole xfail is the intentionally absent composite.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push characterization first, keep the store fixed at 128/128, and never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: